APIs on FHIR: Are We Close to Reaching Global Healthcare Interoperability

 As we’ve witnessed in industries such as banking, open APIs in healthcare serve the patient (or customer) experience and allow them to make informed decisions on their treatment based on the availability of aggregated personal data.
 The use of APIs in this field is not limited to patient care.
 Researchers, university scientists, and policy makers can now access large pools of patient data for pathology studies and population management.
 There is enormous cross-industry potential as well: both private and public healthcare institutions can leverage existing insurance APIs to verify with a provider that a patient has the appropriate coverage and is billed accurately.

 FHIR’s quick expansion and steady growth shows that healthcare providers are eager to adopt APIs as a low-cost solution to the industry’s complex challenges.
 FHIR is completely free, open, and earns its “fast” descriptor by being implementation-focused.
 Designed with developers in mind, the serialization format is human-readable, allowing many interfaces to be created in a single day.

-Prolifics Can Help
+How Can Prolifics Help

-Prolifics has a number of healthcare customers in North America and the UK, including BMI Healthcare and GSK.
+Prolifics has a number of healthcare customers in both North America and the UK, including BMI Healthcare and GSK.
 We’ve now commenced a project to re-purpose some of our open banking assets to address the business opportunities for the healthcare industry, leveraging our knowledge of API architectures and platforms, security (OAuth), and cloud deployments.
 FHIR sandbox, anyone?